-On this day in 1999, the Houston Cougars opened a renovated John O’Quinn Field at Robertson Stadium with a 28-3 win over Rice.
+On this day in 1999, the Houston Cougars opened a newly renovated John O’Quinn Field at Robertson Stadium with a 28-3 win over Rice.
 It was the first Bayou Bucket game in the post-SWC era.

 “Bringing back this rivalry between Houston and Rice is very important to us,” UH AD Chet Gladchuk said at the time.
 “It’s important to the fans and to the city of Houston.”

 The stadium’s official capacity was 33,000, but the 31,784 in attendance was called a sellout.

-The Cougars also used the day to unveil a new, Nike-inspired fatter UH logo on the helmets.
-It was the first change from the “skinny UH” that had been on the helmets since Coach Yeoman’s first season in 1962.
+The Cougars also used the day to unveil a new, Nike-inspired, fatter UH logo on the helmets.
+It was the first time UH had gone away from the “skinny UH” that had been on the helmets since Coach Yeoman’s first season in 1962.

 The only thing to go wrong all day: a stadium-wide power failure caused a 20-minute delay at the beginning of the second half.

 “Any time an option team goes into its first ball game, they’re really not going to be greased up, and we’ve had lots of time to prepare for them,” Bumpas said.

-UH only managed 203 yards of offense in the game.
+UH only had 203 yards of offense in the game.
 QB Jason McKinley managed the game well and was 10-of-13 in the air for 107 yards and a TD.
-That scoring pass went to Orlando “O4H” Iglesias.
-Iglesias caught seven of McKinley’s 10 completions for 82 yards.
+That scoring pass went to Orlando Iglesias.
+Iglesias caught seven of McKinley’s ten completions for 82 yards.

-The 1999 season was the first since 1949 where UH played its entire home schedule on campus.
+The 1999 season was the first since 1949 when UH played its entire home schedule on campus.
 At that time, the stadium was called Houston Public School Stadium.